 The objective of this Planning Proposal is to facilitate the ordered and efficient delivery of the proposed Masterplan for Jacaranda.
-The existing Masterplan and distribution of land uses does not protect the site's key areas of significant vegetation and endangered habitat.
+The existing Masterplan and distribution of land uses does not protect the site's key areas of native vegetation and threatened species habitat.